Now that flights and accommodation are booked for the WRC it is time to look at Argentina and specifically the Neuquen province in more detail!

 - Trekking options are huge in this area and well worth the energy if you have the time.
 Find a guide for your own trip at www.explore-share.com, or head over to see these hiking options in Neuquen on Trip Advisor to seek out your preferred option.

 - Fishing, especially fly-fishing is very popular in this area.
 Ruca Choroy River. in Limay River basin, you can visit the worldly renowned Chimehuín River mouth (recently declared a provincial protected area), near Junín de los Andes; Correntoso River mouth, with its outlet in Nahuel Huapi lake; and Limay River mouth.
 These sites are well-known for the quality and amount of trout that can be caught there.
+A fantastic way to take in the views of the river whilst fishing is by getting yourself an inflatable fishing kayak, the perfect way to be on the water whilst trying your hand at catching some dinner.

 - Mapuches are the local tribal people and it is worth finding out more about their religion, music, handicrafts and cooking.
 The Puel Mapuche Community manage the Batea Mahuida Park.
 Here is some history about the Mapuches of this region.